phimc95/My-Project/README.md

 This is my attempt at having a digital footprint!

+I am currently 3 months into my applied mathematics PhD at [Liverpool John Moores University](https://www.ljmu.ac.uk/).

+My PhD is working with the [OActive project](https://www.oactive.eu/) to use statistical and machine learning tools to develop a diagnostic and predicitve model for osteoarthritis.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown